iklymchuk/devops-capstone-project/README.md

-# devops-capstone-project
+# DevOps Capstone Project - Account Microservice

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)
 [![Python 3.9](https://img.shields.io/badge/Python-3.9-green.svg)](https://shields.io/)

-This repository contains the DevOps project which is part of the [**IBM DevOps and Software Engineering Professional Certificate**](https://www.coursera.org/professional-certificates/devops-and-software-engineering)
+This repository contains a RESTful Account microservice developed as part of the IBM DevOps and Software Engineering Professional Certificate program.
+The service provides full CRUD operations for managing customer accounts with a PostgreSQL backend.

+## Overview

+This microservice implements a complete REST API for account management, including:
+- Create new accounts
+- Read account details
+- Update existing accounts
+- Delete accounts
+- List all accounts

+The project demonstrates modern DevOps practices including Test Driven Development (TDD), containerization with Docker, Kubernetes deployment, and CI/CD automation with Tekton pipelines.

-## Usage
+## Technology Stack

-You should use this template to start your DevOps Capstone project.
-It contains all of the code that you will need to get started.

-Do Not fork this code!
-It is meant to be used by pressing the  <span style=color:white;background:green>**Use this Template**</span> button in GitHub.
-This will copy the code to your own repository with no connection back to the original repository like a fork would.
-This is what you want.
+- **Framework**: Flask 2.1.2
+- **Database**: PostgreSQL with SQLAlchemy ORM
+- **Testing**: Nose, Factory Boy, Coverage
+- **Containerization**: Docker
+- **Orchestration**: Kubernetes (K3D for local development)
+- **CI/CD**: Tekton Pipelines
+- **Code Quality**: Pylint, Flake8, Black

 ## Development Environment

 These labs are designed to be executed in the IBM Developer Skills Network Cloud IDE with OpenShift.
-Please use the links provided in the Coursera Capstone project to access the lab environment.

 Once you are in the lab environment, you can initialize it with `bin/setup.sh` by sourcing it. (*Note: DO NOT run this program as a bash script.
-It sets environment variable and so must be sourced*):
+It sets environment variables and so must be sourced*):

 ```bash
 source bin/setup.sh